WICG/web_audio_playout/README.md

 ## Key scenarios

 This is an example of how the API can be used to calculate the following stats over a time interval:
-- Fraction of fallback frames
+- Fraction of fallback frames (silence due to glitches)
 - Frequency of fallback frames events (glitches)
 - Average playout delay